 All persons with a mental illness… shall be treated with humanity and respect for the inherent dignity of the human person. – UN Resolution 46/119

-Restraints (here to also incorporate seclusion) are CRUEL.
+Restraints (here to also mean physical restraint, seclusion, and forced medication) are CRUEL.

 Restraints are archaic, do not work, are not safe for patients or staff, and psychologically damage patients – stripping them of all dignity and the right to be involved in their own treatment while retraumatizing and punishing many.
 Restraints are supposed to be used in emergencies to protect the person restrained or those around them.
 However, even if used “correctly” and with good intention, the use of restraints is still cruel and a violation of human rights.